A moment of silence

 and in the morning

-An extract from a poem written by Robert Laurence Binyon called “For the Fallen”.
+—An extract from the poem written by Robert Laurence Binyon called “For the Fallen”

 11 11 11

-11 11 11.
-The silence coincides with the Armistice (Latin = to still arms) of 1918, the time chosen to begin a truce ending the fighting between allies and the last opponent Germany in World War 1.
+The timing of this moment of silence coincides with the Armistice (Latin = to still arms) of 1918, the time chosen to begin a truce ending the fighting between allies and the last opponent, Germany, in World War 1.
 It intrigues and delights me such an auspicious and memorable time and date was chosen to lay down arms.
-Over the century past, many countries recognise this as a time to remember those who fought and lives lost.
+Over the century past, many countries recognise this as a time to remember those who fought and the lives lost.

 The most powerful remembrance is that this time honours peace—the agreement to end conflict.